Off the shelf and tailored courses and programmes

 LEARNING OBJECTIVES

-· Seizure triggers and how to avoid them
+·Seizure triggers and how to minimise risk

 TARGET AUDIENCE